The Tony Pritchett Archive is temporarily safely homed in my house and garage.

 > Janet Payne (Programming colleague of Tony’s)

-Many thanks also to Celia Blois, Hellen Hullock and all Tony’s family for arranging the transferral of materials.
+> Special thanks to Celia Blois, Hellen Hullock and all of Tony’s family.

 > Cine Film (8mm, 16mm, 35mm)